gvasilako/ETL_JPXTokyoStockExchange/README.md

 - We assume that we receive as well the stock list data every day or so which contains metadata about the stocks.
 We do not expect a lot of changes on those data from date to date.
 Therefore the stock list data are static in general.

-- The stock list data (SecuritiesCode as primary key) has an one-to-many relationship with the stock prices data (SecuritiesCode as foreign key)
+- The stock list data (SecuritiesCode as primary key) has an one-to-many relationship with the stock prices data (SecuritiesCode as foreign key).

 -------------------------------------------------------------------------------------------------